jacobtabak/Fragment-Switcher/README.md

 * Retains instance state of Fragments even when removing them from your activity.
 * Compatible with existing adapters: FragmentPagerAdapter and FragmentStatePagerAdapter
 * Adapter determines fragment retention policy.
 See the documentation for the two adapters above.
 * Includes two new adapters: FragmentArrayPagerAdapter and FragmentStateArrayPagerAdapter.
-You do longer have to subclass PagerAdapter to use FragmentSwitcher, just supply an array of fragments.
+You no longer have to subclass PagerAdapter to use FragmentSwitcher, just supply an array of fragments.

 The sample app shows a demo of a navigation drawer with 100 fragments in a